 If life is about change, skin is proof.
-How your skin ages depends on such factors like your lifestyle, diet, heredity and personal habits.
+How your skin ages depends on such factors like your lifestyle, diet, heredity and personal habits, including your skin care routine.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy